Soo Wincci: 2004–2008: Beauty pageant

-2009–2012
+2009–2012: Acting and singing career

 In 2009, Soo began her acting career in a local NTV7 Chinese sitcom, titled Mr. Siao's Mandarin Class.
-She was appointed as SAMSUNG LED ambassador.
 On 18 August 2009, Soo released her self-composed singing album Soo Wincci.
-Her music video was sponsored by Samsung.
-Also, Samsung appointed her song "Beauty With a Purpose" (which was sung in English, Malay, and Chinese) as the theme for Samsung LED.
+Samsung appointed her song "Beauty With a Purpose" (which was sung in English, Malay, and Chinese) as the theme for Samsung LED.

-Soo starred in the Media Corp Chinese drama titled Injustice as well as the second season of Mr. Siao's Mandarin Class in 2010.
-Soo was also appointed to be the spokesperson for Avon Anew Skin in Malaysia, as well as the ambassador of peace for Universal Peace Federation and the Red Crescent Society.
-She received a PhD scholarship from Open University Malaysia.
+Soo starred in the Mediacorp Chinese drama titled Injustice as well as the second season of Mr. Siao's Mandarin Class in 2010.

 Soo released her first full Chinese album titled Ying Guang in 2011.
 She acted as Hui Ying in the Mediacorp drama Destiny in Her Hands" and NTV7's legal drama Justice in the City.
-She also starred in Asia's first 3D thriller Hunter playing the role of a famous host named Hu Jing, aired in Asia in 2012.
+She also starred in Asia's first 3D thriller Hunter playing the role of a host named Hu Jing, aired in Asia in 2012.
 She composed and sang the movie's theme song.

 In 2011, she went to the London Media and Film Academy to attend the Acting Masterclass, and the Hosting Masterclass.
 She also worked on her vocal skills with famous UK singing coach, Kim Chadler.

 In 2012, she released her third Chinese album (with her own magazine) titled, In My Heart.

 Soo joined the celebrity edition of MasterChef Malaysia, reaching the top-five finalists and became known as the Queen of Desserts.
 After MasterChef, she launched her Malay EP titled Terus Teranglah.

 She launched her first Chinese international album titled Happiness in Taiwan.

-2013–2015

 In 2013, Soo was selected by Hollywood's Independent Critics for its list the 100 Most Beautiful Face of 2013.
 She was number 91.
 In 2014, Soo founded her own talent management company, Beyond Artistes.

-Soo won the Media Choice Award in Malaysia's most prestigious Chinese music award (PWH) in 2015.
-She was selected as the Top 10 Chinese actor and actress for NTV7.
-She also acted as the main lead for the drama The Injustice Stranger.
-She held her first solo concert Inwinccible at Plenary Hall in Kuala Lumpur Convention Centre, showcasing her talents in singing, languages as well as stunts.
-She invested RM500,000 of her own money for the concert after several sponsors pulled out because of a video she posted in August, where she urged the Malaysian Prime Minister, Datuk Seri Najib Razak to resign.

-2016-2017

-In 2016, she restructured her company Beyond Artistes and settled her concert debts by not receiving income for one year.
-She performed and acted non-stop to clear her debts and managed to save her company within less than a year.
-She managed to complete her Ph.D. research and passed her viva voce on 31 May 2016.
+She acted as the main lead for the drama The Injustice Stranger.